JayKay24/FBI-Most-wanted-list/README.md

 1. `$ git clone https://github.com/JayKay24/FBI-Most-wanted-list.git`
 2. `$ cd FBI-Most-wanted-list`
 3. Make sure docker is up and running
+4. `cd client`
-4. `cd client && docker built -t <YOUR_PREFERRED_USERNAME>/<YOUR_PREFERRED_CLIENT_IMAGE_NAME>:1.0.0 .`
+5. `docker build -t <YOUR_PREFERRED_USERNAME>/<YOUR_PREFERRED_CLIENT_IMAGE_NAME>:1.0.0 .`
-5. `cd ..`
+6. `cd ..`
+7. `cd server`
-6. `cd server && docker build -t <YOUR_PREFERRED_USERNAME>/<YOUR_PREFERRED_SERVER_IMAGE_NAME>:1.0.0 .`
+8. `docker build -t <YOUR_PREFERRED_USERNAME>/<YOUR_PREFERRED_SERVER_IMAGE_NAME>:1.0.0 .`
-7. `cd ..`
+9. `cd ..`
-8. Inside the docker-compose.yml file, replace the images referenced under the server and client sections with the full image names you provided in steps 4 and 6.
+10. Inside the docker-compose.yml file, replace the images referenced under the server and client sections with the full image names you provided in steps 4 and 6.
 You can run `$ docker image ls` to view your most recent image names that you built earlier.
-9. Inside the root directory of the project, run `docker compose up` to start up the entire application.
+11. Inside the root directory of the project, run `docker compose up` to start up the entire application.
-10. To stop the application, run `docker compose down`.
+12. To stop the application, run `docker compose down`.

+Note: Ensure to use lowercase for you preferred image names when running `docker build -t <lowercase>/<lowercase>:1.0.0 .`

 ## Running tests locally